mortezakowkabi/jcb-persian-documentation/044-Hello-World-Component-with-Joomla-Component-Builder-Creator-Extended.md

 [00:10:35](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h10m35s)

 If you do not find a Component in the search, this 'Component Builder' is the Component.
 Then you could go down to an area called 'Tools', and then 'Developing Tools'.
 [00:11:06](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m06s) JCB is one of the listed Developing Tools.
 Here it is only listed as a Component Builder.
 You can click on that, and simply click install.
 This 'Install' will then grab a URL from GitHub.
 [00:11:33](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m33s) The Joomla Installer may also be used, and simply click install.
 How fast it will take will depend on your own network.
-This is quite a big file, and in certain areas it might be a limitation if used outside of a local developing environment. <<<
+This is quite a big file, and in certain areas it might be a limitation if used outside of a local developing environment.

 ### Need To Understand and Setup Components: Field Types, Fields, Views

 [00:11:57](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m57s)

-We've got JCB installed.
-There's just a few small things that we need to lay down as foundation stones in understanding how most Joomla Components are constructed.
-We're going to build a Component called Hello World.
-The way to setup a component is you need to first understand Field Types.
-[00:12:31](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m31s) Then you need to setup the Fields you'll need, and then you need to setup the Views that you want in your Component.
+Now that JCB is installed there are some things that need to be understood concerning the way most Joomla Components are constructed.
+We are going to build a Component called 'Hello World'.
+The way to setup a component is to first understand Field Types.
+[00:12:31](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m31s) Then the Fields need to be set up and then the Views that is needed in your Component.

 ### Views Mapped Back To Database - Admin Views

 [00:12:40](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m40s)

 These Views also map back to the database.
-These are what we call Admin Views.
-Your Admin Views have Fields and Fields are your Database Columns.
-Admin Views are your Database Tables, [00:12:59](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m59s) Fields are your Database Columns.
-And these are your Field Types.
-You got a Text Field, Radio, List, Multiple Selection, Checkbox, a Date Field.
-You got many types of Fields.
-Each Field independently is linked to a type, but there are some Database Settings within each Field [00:13:24](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h13m24s) as it gets linked into the Admin View.
-Since the Fields form the Columns of the Tables of the Admin Views.
-This is how you setup a Component.
+These are what is called Admin Views.
+Admin Views have Fields and Fields are the Database Columns.
+Admin Views are the Database Tables, [00:12:59](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m59s) Fields are the Database Columns and these are the Field Types(Please see video).
+There is a Text Field, Radio, List, Multiple Selection, Checkbox, a Date Field.
+There are many types of Fields.
+Each Field independently is linked to a type, but there are some Database Settings within each Field as it gets linked into the Admin View , since the Fields form the Columns of the Tables of the Admin Views.
+This is how a Component is setup.<<<<<<<

 ### First Build The Back End Then Add In The Front End